Mohd Ghazali Mohd Seth

-General (Rtd) Tan Sri Dato' Mohd Ghazali bin Mohd Seth (4 February 1929 – 24 August 2021) was the 7th Chief of Defence Forces of Malaysia.
+Mohd Ghazali bin Mohd Seth (4 February 1929 – 24 August 2021) was the 7th Chief of Defence Forces of Malaysia.

 Background

 Ghazali was born on 4 February 1929 in Johor Bahru, Johore.
 He was a prodigy of the state of Johore whom attended secondary school at the legendary and prestigious English College (Maktab Sultan Abu Bakar), Johor Bahru in 1946 and had undergone military training at the Royal Military Academy Sandhurst in 1952.
 He had served as Army chief (1977–1982) prior to his appointment as the 7th Chief of the Malaysian Defence Forces (1982–1985).

 Death

-Ghazali died on 24 August 2021 at the Cardiac Vascular Sentral (CVSKL) and was buried at the Bukit Kiara Muslim Cemetery in Kuala Lumpur.
+Ghazali died on 24 August 2021 at the Cardiac Vascular Sentral (CVSKL) private hospital due to pneumonia whilst receiving treatment for cancer and was buried at the Bukit Kiara Muslim Cemetery in Kuala Lumpur.